-3. Review performance of its academies via the [Employer]'s health and safety management systems.

-4. Consider trends and issues and seek to engage with stakeholders on ways to address trends and issues, as appropriate.

-5. Consider accident and illness figures across its academies in order to establish any trends of concern and recommend actions to improve performance in those areas to the Chief Executive.

-6. Endeavour to ensure an agreed, uniform approach to health and safety across the Trust's academies, particularly in relation to implementation of the [Employer]'s Health and Safety Policy.

-7. Consider reports, correspondence or relevant issues from trade union safety representatives, Local Governing Bodies (LGBs), outside agencies and enforcing authorities.

-8. Review health and safety audit action plans as deemed appropriate by the [Employer], in accordance with the prevailing legislation, standards, departmental guidance or other requirements.
+- 1) Review performance of its academies/schools via the [Employer]'s health and safety management systems. - 2) Consider trends and issues, and seek to engage with stakeholders on ways to address trends and issues, as appropriate. - 3) Consider accident and illness figures across its academies in order to establish any trends of concern and recommend actions to improve performance in those areas to the Chief Executive/Chief Education Officer (or other relevant manager). - 4) Endeavour to ensure an agreed, uniform approach to health and safety across the Trust's academies, particularly in relation to implementation of the [Employer]'s Health and Safety Policy. - 5) Consider reports, correspondence or relevant issues from trade union safety representatives, Local Governing Bodies (LGBs), outside agencies and enforcing authorities. - 6) Review health and safety audit action plans as deemed appropriate by the [Employer], in accordance with the prevailing legislation, standards, departmental guidance or other requirements.

-9. Agree and monitor the delivery of health and safety training by the academies across all aspects required by the above pieces of legislation, standards, guidance, regulation and departmental advice, as is required by the Corporate Governance Standards.

-10. Receive relevant feedback from other sources (i.e. Departmental Managers and Audit Committee) to ensure effective information sharing.

-11. Flag up any concerns in writing to both the Chief Executive and the Principal of the academy concerned (if relevant).
+- 7) Agree and monitor the delivery of health and safety training by the academies across all aspects required by the above pieces of legislation, standards, guidance, regulation and departmental advice, as is required by the Corporate Governance Standards. - 8) Receive relevant feedback from other sources (i.e. Departmental Managers and Audit Committee) to ensure effective information sharing. - 9) Flag up any concerns in writing to both the Chief Executive and the Principal of the academy concerned (if relevant).